sakaal/service_infra_ansible/README.md

 Once you have the servers:

+1. If you need additional public IP addresses for any of the guest virtual machines, allocate them with the hosting provider.
+    * You may need to specify the purpose of use according to RIPE guidelines.

 1. Add the target host addresses to the `bootstrap` inventory.

 1. Copy the `host_vars/203.0.113.1.sample` to a file with